c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 Providing a random name, gives us back the response stating **`Clancy`** is the only user that can access it for now.

 Quickly supplyng **`Clancy`** as the user name, we are told that only **`Administrators`** are given access.
-As stated before analyzing the network tab for the network sent shows us that the below cookies stand out which are set:
+As stated before analyzing the network tab for the request sent shows us that the below cookies stand out which are set:
 ```text
 Cookie: Username=admin; Admin_Access=False
 ```